cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Changed the dissect data setup from seperate yes/no/value dialogs to a single window Added a bypass option for ultimap2 on windows 1709.
-When using ranges, do not use interrupts, or use DBVM Added find what writes/access to the foundlist autoassembler scriptblocks are now grouped when written to memory added {$try}/{$except} to auto assembler scripts
+When using ranges, do not use interrupts, or use DBVM Added find what writes/access to the foundlist Autoassembler scriptblocks are now grouped when written to memory Added {$try}/{$except} to auto assembler scripts
+Added an extra tutorial/practice target

 lua: